Number Battle

 Your brain reads the pinstripes.

-Every card is a Yankees legend, and every legend is his retired jersey number — Ruth is 3, Mantle is 7, Maris is 9.
+Every card is a the club legend, and every legend is his retired jersey number — Ruth is 3, Mantle is 7, Maris is 9.
 Kids recall the number, then multiply or add.
 Baseball history and math fluency, on the same card.

 -